cgi-estonia-space/asar-focus/doc/sum/sum_esa.md

 All the created files would be saved in the same directory as the final product given by the `output` argument.
 They are prefixed with the level 0 dataset name pattern.

-### 3.1.3 Examples
+### 3.2.2 Examples

-During the production and internal tests there are so called test datasets (TDS) packages used.
+During the production and internal tests there are so-called test datasets (TDS) packages used.
 This is not required and one could simply have manually assembled the collection of suitable orbit files and auxiliary files downloaded as a bundle on online at available ESA sites (see [ERS](https://earth.esa.int/eogateway/instruments/sar-ers/auxiliary-data) and [ENVISAT](https://earth.esa.int/eogateway/instruments/asar/auxiliary-data)).